 WIDA Alternate ACCESS is an individually administered paper and pencil test.
 It is available in four grade level clusters: Grades K,1-2, 3-5, 6-8, and 9-12.
 The test allows students to demonstrate their English language proficiency in all four language domains (listening, speaking, reading, and writing) and in four of the five ELP standards (social and instructional language, and the language of language arts, mathematics and science).

 WIDA Alternate ACCESS is designed for ELLs with significant cognitive disabilities.
 A student with significant cognitive disabilities is identified as having one or more of the existing categories of disabilities under IDEA (e.g., intellectual disabilities, autism, traumatic brain injury, multiple disabilities, etc); and their cognitive impairments may prevent them from attaining grade level achievement standards, even with the best instruction. (adapted from U.S. Department of Education: Alternate Achievement Standards of Students with the Most Significant Cognitive Disabilities Non Regulatory Guidance, August 2005).

 In order to receive meaningful information from the test, it is very important that only students who meet all 3 criteria below participate in the assessment.
 Other ELs should continue to take the existing ACCESS for ELLs® assessment, with appropriate accommodations as necessary.
 Participation must be decided by the student's IEP team.

 - The student has been classified as EL.

 - The student has a significant cognitive disability and is eligible for special education services under IDEA.

-- The student is in an alternate curriculum aligned with their state's academic standards and is participating in the state's alternate accountability assessment
+- The student is or will be in an alternate curriculum aligned with their state's academic standards and will be or is participating in the state's alternate accountability assessment.

-The W-APT test forms and administration manuals are located on the WIDA website.
-Districts must enter their W-APT username and password to view and print the files.
+The WIDA Screener for Kindergarten test forms and administration manuals are located on the WIDA website.
+Districts must enter their ACCESS username and password to view and print the files.